 Community-Based Residential Facilities – Wis.
 Admin.
 Code ch.
 DHS 83

-Requirements for a waiver or variance is identified in Wis.
+Requirements for a waiver or variance are identified in Wis.
 Admin.
-Code § DHS 83.03
+Code § DHS 83.03.

 Additional references to waivers or variances can be found in: